TheaVanherst/Crypt-Of-The-NecroSpriter/README.md

 * Dynamic clothing selection, based on the character selected.
   - 'Amplification mode' toggle and preview from the Amplified DLC.
 - Equipment animation preview with character specific offsets & settings.
-    - Helmet, Weapon, Wrist, Charm, Hip and Boot equip-ables.
+    - Helmet, Weapon, Wrist, Charm, Hip and Boot equipables.
-    - Special and Shield toggles equip-ables.
+    - Special and Shield toggles equipables.
       - Shield has directional controls depending on which direction the character is facing.
     - Equipment slots such as Food, Torch and Shovel.
     - Designated URL assignment to individual item types.
 Via. `directory/image`
+      - URL Validation on address entry & error notification.
     - Items disable / enable depending on if the respective character can equip
 - Background image selection and toggle with the character preview.
     - 8 different floor types, including a dance floor mode and a multiplier mode.